 In fact, the most important thing they are (hopefully) going to discover is that growth mindset is all about being willing to try things…even hard things, knowing you will probably fail the first time.

-There are tons of ideas and activities online, but these are some of the most intriguing ones that I found.
+There are tons of ideas and activities online, but these are some of the best ways to help your students make the connection.

 The Paper Folding Challenge